 - You cannot see the source of included text when clicking on “Show source of the page”.

-- The “Edit me on Github” button cannot take you directly to the editing of included files.
-It still can be done but needs much more knowledge about the Github interface.
+- The “Edit on GitHub” button cannot take you directly to the editing of included files.
+It still can be done but needs much more knowledge about the GitHub interface.

 - When Sphinx reports warnings and errors the exact text location can be much harder to spot.

 Includes can easily cause trouble.
 Think well before using them.